nkxxll/howclose/readme.md

 With the help of `https://earthquake.usgs.gov` API.
 It also shows you some information that is useful or interesting to see.

+## API Notes

+So the `https://earthquake.usgs.gov/` API endpoint provides me with the option to query for specific parameters those parameters are explained [here](https://earthquake.usgs.gov/fdsnws/event/1/#parameters).
+For the first iteration of this project I will use a query that checks earthquakes for a specific time frame (1-3 day from the current date) and filter for events that have a magnitude over 6 this means a noticeable earthquake that had impact.
+Then I will take the coordinates of all the events that occurred in the time frame and calculate the closest event.
+Some information of this event will then be displayed in the terminal.

 ## Development

 Install the requirements: